-But despite its architectural pizzazz, 1930s Tel Aviv was not a sleek, perfectly planned utopia.
-Many of the dazzlingly photographed buildings admired by the outside world were filled with old-fashioned workshops.
+Elsewhere in Tel Aviv, you’ll see the delightful 1930s and early 1940s Bauhaus/International Style buildings forged by German refugee architects, designers and intellectuals who sought shelter, and saw an opportunity for a dazzling metropolis—based on clean, functional lines—out of the Tel Aviv sands.
+In the 1930s, Tel Aviv was not a sleek, perfectly planned utopia.
+Many of the photographed buildings admired by the outside world were filled with old-fashioned workshops.
 In summer, the broad, futuristic streets (designed by architects whose hearts were still in pre-1933 Berlin) sweltered under the sun and blocked whatever evening breezes might blow in from the sea.

-After Israeli independence, Tel Aviv mushroomed, first with refugee camps and temporary housing for the hundreds of thousands of Holocaust survivors who poured into the country; and later with vast, drab housing projects.
-During the austere 1950s, Tel Aviv, although a young city, became run-down, especially around its downtown center.
+But by the beginning of World War II, Tel Aviv had blossomed into a garden of white concrete, flat-topped architectural wonders—the curvilinear balconies and rounded corners of Tel Aviv’s building boom were featured in architectural journals throughout the world.
+And after Israeli independence in 1948, the Tel Aviv landscape changed irrevocably, first by refugee camps and temporary housing for the hundreds of thousands of Holocaust survivors who poured into the country, and, in the subsequent years, with vast housing projects that sought to jumpstart the lives of the new arrivals.
+During the austere 1950s, Tel Aviv, although a young city, was run-down, especially around its downtown center.
 The beach, one of Tel Aviv’s strong points, piled up with garbage.
 The ultra-modern buildings of the 1930s and early 1940s, constructed of sand bricks, began to crumble.
 The city offered little in the way of museums, hotels, or restaurants, and word was out that Tel Aviv was a hot, humid, concrete heap, ungainly and uninteresting.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.